Phaips/autoliftout/HANDOVER-GUIDE.md

 The autoreload magic allows you to edit in Visual Studio Code and have it stay synchronized with ipython.

+In Visual Studio Code, if you want to see what's in a function you can right click on the name and select "Go to Definition".

 ## Software tools we use
 * git: we use [git for version control](https://www.atlassian.com/git)
 * python: the [Anaconda python distribution](https://www.anaconda.com/products/individual) is preferred